Some posts contain compensated links. Please read this disclaimer for more info.

-Trains and buses take 6 to 7 and a half hours while driving by car slashes the time in half taking about three and a half hours to get there.
+Trains and buses take 6 to 7.5 hours, while driving by car slashes the time in half taking about 3.5 hours to get there.

-If you are coming from another country chances are it makes the most sense to land in Varna and take the bus as the most cost-efficient option.
+If you are coming from another country, chances are it makes the most sense to land in Varna and take the bus as the most cost-efficient option.

-What To Do In Sunny Beach During The Day
+Things To Do In Sunny Beach During The Day

 Along the 2.5 km strip, you will find rows upon rows of deck chairs that belong to different resorts along the strip.
-A word of advice, don’t just sit down on them, this is because most hotels will charge you to lie down on them.
+A word of advice, don’t just sit down on them; this is because most hotels will charge you to lie down on them.
 They become less stringent when it gets towards the end of the day where they start packing things in.

-You can go out for a day on a few different boat tours including the Tattoo Party boat, for those who want to let loose during the day.
-We didn’t go on it because we would end up going to Yacht Week Croatia but it might be worth it to check out if you are here for some day-drinks.
+You can go out for a day on a few different boat tours, including the Tattoo Party boat, for those who want to let loose during the day.
+We didn’t go on it because we would end up going to Yacht Week Croatia, but it might be worth checking out if you are here for some day-drinks.

 Party Party Party In Sunny Beach

-If you are into the club scene you will find most of the pubs and bars nestled within a few blocks of flower street.
+If you are into the club scene, you will find most of the pubs and bars nestled within a few blocks of flower street.
 Things usually start to get going at about 11:30 – 12 am and can go all the way well into the night at 6 am.

-Speaking of cab rides make sure that you price out fares.
+Speaking of cab rides, make sure that you price out fares.
 Sunny Beach is notorious for overcharging tourists who don’t know what normal fare is.
 Don’t be afraid to get your hands dirty and do some negotiating.

-We ended up going to Bubbles Beach Bar where I tasted what was probably the best Pina Colada in my life right out of a coconut.
-They also had a lot of different flavors of Hookah which put you in a nice relaxing state, especially if you are trying to detox from the festivities of Flower Street.
+We ended up going to Bubbles Beach Bar, where I tasted what was probably the best Pina Colada in my life right out of a coconut.
+They also had a lot of different flavors of Hookah, which put you in a nice relaxing state, especially if you are trying to detox from the festivities of Flower Street.